 FRCBS carry out research of health effects of blood donation, develop mathematical models to support blood donation, but also study operational and logistic aspects of blood banking to save money for the society.
 The research is led by associate professor Mikko Arvas.
+You can find further details of our projects in the side bar.
+Blood Service R&D department publishes the programming code in the GitHub service with open-source licenses.

 We are currently running research projects Blood supply health research and Blood supply economy research.
 These projects use genome and health data from the FinnGen project various blood banking data collected by FRCBS and data from the FinDonor cohort.